 Enhanced Dictation troubleshooting steps

 1. Firstly, try switching Enhanced Dictation off and back on again.
-It's an easy fix and can be done in System Preferences (Keyboard > Dictation) or using Siri.
+It's an easy fix and can be done in System Settings (Keyboard > Dictation) or using Siri.

 3. Start it up again and switch Dictation back on.
 Hopefully, that should have worked.

-4. Another way to fix this is to go to the audio input settings in System Preferences.
-Change from the internal Mic to a third-party, then back again, to see if this will get Dictation to start working again.
+4. Another way to fix this is to go to the audio input settings in System Settings.
+Change from the internal Mic to a third party and then back again to see if this will get Dictation to start working again.

 5. Another fix is to delete your speech recognition cache in the Library.
 Here is how you find and delete this:

-- Now, delete this cache folder and restart your Mac and/or Enhanced Dictation.
+- Now, delete files from this folder and restart your Mac and/or Enhanced Dictation.

 If this manual method looks unsafe, there is an easy alternative — remove library caches with dedicated software.
-In my case, CleanMyMac X has been pretty effective.
-Get a free version of CleanMyMac here.
+CleanMyMac is pretty effective.
+Get your free CleanMyMac trial.

 To delete caches with CleanMyMac: